- 13 min ago Happy Birthday Shruti Haasan: The Actress Who Can Teach You How To Mix Fashion And Art

 - Education IIM Bangalore Women In Leadership Course Tanmatra

 Every year, 1 December marks the commemoration of the united fight against HIV and AIDS.
-'World AIDS Day' has been raising awareness on the epidemic that kills at least 1 million people every year, since 1988.
+'World AIDS Day' has been raising awareness of the epidemic that kills at least 1 million people every year, since 1988.
 The idea behind the international observance is to expunge the outmoded stigma and to show solidarity to the HIV affected.
-The AIDS and HIV infections are one of the biggest problems of the current world, despite the establishment of enhanced and upgraded preventive measures.
+AIDS and HIV infections are one of the biggest problems of the current world, despite the establishment of enhanced and upgraded preventive measures.

 Where Did It Start

 The idea of World AIDS Day was initially proposed by James Bunn and Thomas Netter, two public health officials from the World Health Organisation in 1987.
 Dr Mann, then director of UNAIDS approved the notion and the first-ever World AIDS Day was observedd on 1 December 1988.